noatdk/jp-900wpm-gif-maker/README.md

 # Japanese Anchor GIF Generator (`generator.py`)

 A Python script to generate animated GIFs from Japanese text using an **Anchor-based RSVP (Rapid Serial Visual Presentation)** method.
 It centers the text based on the middle character (the "pivot") of each segment, keeping the reader's eye focused on a fixed point.
-This is a toy script which was inspired by this tweet https://x.com/UltraLinx/status/2011434505253650868
+This is a toy script which was inspired by [this tweet](https://x.com/UltraLinx/status/2011434505253650868).

 ## Requirements